binhudakhalid/DEER-InstanceMachingOperator/README.md

 ## For Windows

-1. you need to create a folder `plugins` inside deer-plugin-starter directory.
+1. You need to create a folder `plugins` inside deer-plugin-starter directory.

-2. copy the newly generated plugin under `./target/plugin-starter-${version}-plugin.jar` to `plugins` folder.
+2. Copy the newly generated plugin under `./target/plugin-starter-${version}-plugin.jar` to `plugins` folder.

-3. run the docker command from the deer-plugin-starter directory.
+3. Run the docker command from the deer-plugin-starter directory.

 ```cmd